Here at Asana Lodge, we often see people who have tried to overcome their drug or alcohol addiction on their own and ultimately failed.

 By undergoing residential addiction treatment at a private drug and alcohol rehab like ours in Dudley, you’re giving yourself the best chance of succeeding in your long-term recovery.

-You won’t get such a high rate of success through any other form of addiction treatment, as you would at our rehab for drug and alcohol abuse.
+You won’t get such a high rate of success through any other form of addiction treatment, as you would at our drug rehab for substance abuse.
 This is because, only at private drug and alcohol rehab centres will you receive a unique treatment programme which has been personalised to suit your specific needs.

 There’s no other addiction facility as luxurious, comfortable, and welcoming as ours, nor is there anywhere else where you’ll receive such unparalleled support from a team of addiction experts.